The term applies to inguinal hernia containing appendix regardless of whether there are complications such as appendicitis 5.

-Clinically, atypical presentation of acute appendicitis is expected, and the clinical presentation may mimic incarcerated inguinal hernia.
+The appendix may remain in an inguinal hernia without symptoms.
+If complications develop, an atypical presentation of acute appendicitis is expected, which may mimic incarcerated inguinal hernia.

 - blind-ending tubular structure arising from caecum and extending into inguinal sac